xskipper-io/xskipper/site/docs/getting-started/quick-start-guide.md

     }
     ```

+Xskipper also provides an API to inject the DataSkippingFileIndexRule into catalyst as part of the operatorOptimization rules and enable it using spark session extensions injectOptimizerRule.
+By adding io.xskipper.utils.RuleExtension to spark.sql.extensions Xskipper optimization rules become visible to the Apache Spark optimizer and will be used in query optimization and execution.

+To use with thrift server, start the thrift server with the extension:
+    ```bash
+    start-thriftserver.sh --jars <XskipperJar>
+                          --conf spark.sql.extensions=io.xskipper.RuleExtension
+                          --conf spark.sql.extensions=io.xskipper.utils.RuleExtension
+    Alternatively, instead of --jars use --packages <io.xskipper:xskipper-core release>
+    ```

 ### Running Queries

 Once Xskipper has been enabled you can run queries (using either SQL or the DataFrame API) and enjoy the performance and cost benefits of data skipping.
 There will be no change to query results.